Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Introduction and summary

 $ \mathcal{N}=2 $ SCFTs \cite{Gaiotto:2009we} those live in four dimensions and their realization as dual supergravity solutions \cite{Gaiotto:2009gz}-\cite{Petropoulos:2014rva} has witnessed as steady progress over the past one and half decade.
 In particular, the realization of some of these Type IIA geometries \cite{Reid-Edwards:2010vpm}-\cite{Aharony:2012tz} (also known as the Gaiotto-Maldacena background) as Abelian T dual (ATD) as well as non-Abelian T dual (NATD) solutions of $ AdS_5 \times S^5 $ has generated renewed interest in the recent years \cite{Sfetsos:2010uq}-\cite{Roychowdhury:2021eas}.

-In a typical Hanany-Witten set up \cite{Hanany:1996ie}, the $ \mathcal{N}=2 $ dualities can be realised as an intersection of NS5-D4-D6 branes whose low energy (IR) description is characterised by a quiver gauge theory containing both color as well as flavour nodes.
+In a typical Hanany-Witten set up \cite{Hanany:1996ie}, the $ \mathcal{N}=2 $ dualities can be realised as an intersection of NS5-D4-D6 branes whose low energy (IR) description is characterised by a quiver gauge theory containing both color ($ N_c $) as well as flavour ($ N_f $) nodes.
 The color degrees of freedom are sourced due to D4 branes while the flavour modes come through D6s.

-In the IR, the quiver is represented by a (super)conformal fixed point which preserves a global $ SO(2,4)\times SU(2)\times U(1) $ symmetry.
-This is known as the so called ``holographic limit'' where the dual supergravity description makes sense.
+In the IR, the quiver is represented by a (super)conformal fixed point which preserves a global $ SO(2,4)\times SU(2)_{\chi, \xi} \times U(1)_{\beta} $ symmetry.
+The holographic limit is that for which all gauge nodes become large, $ N_c \rightarrow \infty $.
+This is the limit in which the dual supergravity description makes sense.

 In the present paper, however, we are interested in certain holographic aspects associated to \emph{marginal} deformations of $ \mathcal{N}=2 $ SCFTs those were introduced recently by authors in \cite{Nunez:2019gbg}.
 The corresponding quiver is conjectured to be describing a superconformal fixed point with $ \mathcal{N} =1$ supersymmetries.
-The dual supergravity ($ \gamma $- deformed) background can be obtained following a sequence of TsT transformations \cite{Lunin:2005jy}-\cite{Gauntlett:2005jb} in the eleven dimensional description and thereby following a Type IIA reduction.
+The dual supergravity ($ \gamma $- deformed) background can be obtained by applying an $ SL(3,R) $ transformation \cite{Lunin:2005jy}-\cite{Gauntlett:2005jb} in the eleven dimensional description and thereby following a Type IIA reduction.

 The purpose of the present paper is to explore the properties of spin 2 operators associated to $ \mathcal{N}=1 $ superconformal quivers by probing the structure of linearised gravitational perturbations in the dual Type IIA set up.
-The spin 2 spectrum is what is identified through the massive graviton equation\cite{Passias:2018swc}-\cite{Speziali:2019uzn} in the dual supergravity description.
+The spin 2 spectrum is what is identified through the massive graviton equation \cite{Passias:2018swc}-\cite{Rigatos:2022ktp} in the dual supergravity description.

-The linearised perturbation equation is in principle difficult to solve analytically, except for certain choices of the associated quantum numbers.
-In fact, we are able to solve these equations for a particular choice of the parameter $ q(=1) $ where the graviton equation is analytically tractable and the corresponding solutions turn out to be regular.
-This results in a non-discrete mass spectrum for the graviton both in the deformed ATD as well as NATD models.
-Here, $ q $ is the quantum number associated with the residual $ U(1) $ isometry of the broken (as a results of the TsT transformation) $ SU(2) $ of the parent Type IIA background.
+The linearised perturbation equation is in principle difficult to solve analytically, except for certain special choices for the associated quantum numbers.
+In fact, we are able to solve these equations for a particular choice of the quantum number $m=0$ that is associated with the $U(1)_{\beta} $ isometrty of the parent Type IIA background.
+It turns out that the corresponding graviton equation is analytically tractable which yields a regular solution.
+On the other hand, for $m\neq0$, the corresponding graviton equation results into a divergent solution which is therefore discarded.